AntonChubarov/backgammon-backend/README.md

 </ul>

 First you need to configure postgreSQL database as described below.
-Or you can create your own user and database and edit .env file corespondently.
+Or you can create your own users and database and edit .env file corespondently.

 <pre><code>
 CREATE ROLE backgammonadmin WITH